Practical guides for AI adoption

 Map all business processes, identify time sinks, and calculate the true cost of manual work.
 This phase typically reveals 3-5x more automation opportunities than clients initially expect.

-Prioritization & ROI Modeling
+Prioritization & Value Modeling

 Rank automation opportunities by impact, complexity, and dependencies.
 Build a realistic timeline with quick wins in the first 2 weeks to build momentum and trust.